 Many aspects of the identification of a linear dynamic network have received quite some attention over the last years, e.g. network structure detection (Goncalves and Warnick, 2008; Materassi and Innocenti, 2010; Chiuso and Pillonetto, 2012), identification of one or more subsystems in the network (Chiuso and Pillonetto, 2012; Van den Hof et al., 2013; Linder and Enqvist, 2017; Van den Hof et al., 2018), input selection (Dankers et al., 2016), multiple noise frameworks (Weerts et al., 2017; Van den Hof et al., 2018).
-However, the identification of systems operating in a nonlinear dynamic network has received consideringly less attention (Yuan et al., 2011; Cooman et al., 2016; ?).
+However, the identification of systems operating in a nonlinear dynamic network has received consideringly less attention (Yuan et al., 2011; Cooman et al., 2016; Pan et al., 2017).

-This paper focuses on the detection and quantification of nonlinearity in dynamic networks using the Best Linear Approximation (BLA) framework (Pintelon and Schoukens, 2012).
-The results presented in the present work are an extension of the work by (Cooman et al., 2016).
-While a noiseless setting is adopted in (Cooman et al., 2016) and full access to all signals in the dynamic network is required, the current work adopts the framework developed in (Van den Hof et al., 2013; Dankers, 2014): noise is present in the network, and only the node signals (sum of the noisy subsystem outputs) are accessible.
-Using this framework, the nonlinearity of a networked system can be quantified and localized for a chosen class of input signals.
-The MIMO BLA (Dobrowiecki and Schoukens, 2007b,a) and the closed-loop BLA (Pintelon and Schoukens, 2013) framework are combined to obtain the desired, generalizing, networked BLA framework.
+This papers focuses on the detection and quantification of nonlinearity in dynamic networks using the Best Linear Approximation (BLA) framework (Pintelon and Schoukens, 2012).
+The results presented in the present work are an extension of the work by Cooman et al. (2016).
+A noiseless setting is adopted in (Cooman et al., 2016), and also full access to all signals in the dynamic network is required.
+The current work adopts the framework developed in (Van den Hof et al., 2013; Dankers, 2014): noise is present in the network, and only the node signals (sum of the noisy subsystem outputs) are accessible.
 A short introduction to nonlinear dynamic networks is given in Section 2.
 The BLA framework is discussed next in Section 3.
 A step-by-step procedure for the estimation of the BLA of the subsystems in a dynamic network is presented in Section 4.
 Finally, the developed nonlinearity detection and quantification approach is illustrated on a simulation example in Section 5.